Online Services

 Book a Librarian

 Want help learning basic computer skills?
 Need assistance setting up an e-mail account?
 Not sure how to download an eBook or to stream music with your library card?
 We can help.
 The Book-a-Librarian program allows you to make a one-on-one appointment with a Piermont librarian.
-To schedule an appointment, submit a request form in person, by mail, or by e-mail to info@piermontlibrary.org
+To schedule an appointment, submit a request in person, or by calling 845-359-4595.

 Possible topics include: